yunohost-bot/glpi_ynh/README.md

  App can be installed by YunoHost **admin web-interface** or by **running following command**:

         $ sudo yunohost app install --debug https://github.com/YunoHost-Apps/glpi_ynh

-         After Install

-         1. Login in redmine with admin / admin

 ### Upgrade this package: